crystal-lang/crystal-website/_pages/install/on_msys2.md

 pacman -Sy mingw-w64-x86_64-crystal       # MINGW64 environment
 ```

-Shards can be installed similarly:
+Shards can be installed or upgraded similarly:

 ```bash
 pacman -Sy mingw-w64-ucrt-x86_64-shards # ditto for other environments